Nana-Nkym/masterplan/README.md

-#Dance if youwanna dance¥nPlease, broter, take a chance
+#Dance if youwanna dance
+Please, broter, take a chance